ijt/php-docs-samples/appengine/standard/wordpress/README.md

-# A script to set up WordPress on the php72 Runtime on App Engine Standard
+# Setting Up WordPress on the php72 Runtime on App Engine Standard

 This script creates a WordPress project for the
 [App Engine standard environment][appengine-standard].